Jeon Mi-do: 2010–2016: Breakthrough roles and musical success

-2017–present: ransition to Television and Rising Popularity
+2017–present: Transition to television and rising popularity

 At the end of 2016, Jeon Mi-do reprised her role as Claire in the premiere performance of the musical Maybe Happy Ending, which was selected for the Seeya Stage.
 (Note: SEEYA STAGE is a program that supports development potential by selecting some of the performance/exhibition personnel and contents who have participated in various programs of the Wooran Foundation.
 It was designed to provide opportunities for performances or overseas training at home and abroad to human resources and contents judged to be able to secure artistic and commercial competitiveness in Korea, and to support people and contents who have gone through the Wooran Foundation to have cultural competitiveness.)
 Produced by the Daemyung Cultural Factory, the musical premiered at Lifeway Hall in DCF Daemyung Cultural Factory's second building from December 20, 2016, to March 5, 2017, running for 51 performances.
 The premiere was directed by Kim Dong-yeon, who had also directed the tryout performance the previous September.
 An encore performance was held at the same venue from October 23 to November 12, 2017, and it sold out all seats before opening, continuing the popularity of the premiere.
 For her performance as Claire, Jeon received critical acclaim, winning two popularity awards: the Women Popularity Award at the 2017 Yegreen Musical Awards and the Best Musical Actress Award at the 2017 Stage Talk Audience's Choice Awards.
 She also won the Best Actress Award at the 2018 Korea Musical Awards.

 In November 2017, Jeon was cast in tvN 2018 series Mother portraying Ra-ra, the former lover of Lee Seol-ak (Son Seok-ku).
 She officially made her television debut when the show aired from January 24 to March 15, 2018.
 Despite her limited screen time, she left a strong impression.